MCLYang/readmetest/README.md

 2. Query the XRP keys by IC authentication.
 If the user is new, pass a valid XRP account setXRPAccount from the XRP manager canister to set up the bounding of principal and XRP keys.
 To seamlessly authenticate the new users, we call XRPL API to generate an account and store it in a canister in our frontend.

 3. POST request to mint a XRP NFT with {principal, XRP keys, and tokenIdx} payload.
 Then serverless starts the serial tests.
-(1) verify the principal and keys and a correct mapping from the XRP manager canister.
-[IC2XRP #5] (2) verify token staking if it has been pledged on a bridge.
-[IC2XRP #6] (3) verify the underlying NFT if the state is still on IC.
+(1) verify the principal and keys and a correct mapping from the XRP manager canister[ IC2XRP #5 ] (2) verify token staking if it has been pledged on a bridger[ IC2XRP #6 ] (3) verify the underlying NFT if the state is still on IC.
 [IC2XRP #7]  If all tests pass, query the metadata and call {ic2xrp} from bridge canister to update the cross-chain ledger to switch the state [IC2XRP #8] and mint the XRP NFT to user’s XRP account.

 ### **XRP2IC**

 1. Query the XRP keys by IC authentication.
 Similarly to above.

 2. POST request to burn XRP NFT with {principal, XRP keys, and NFTokenID} payload and start the serial tests.
 (1) verify the principal and keys and a correct mapping from the XRP manager canister.
 [XRP2IC #3].
 (2) verify token ownership if the user is the owner.
 [XRP2IC #4].
-(3) verify the underlying NFT if the state is still on IC[XRP2IC #5] (could be omitted since ownership applied).
+(3) verify the underlying NFT if the state is still on IC[ XRP2IC #5 ] (could be omitted since ownership applied).
 If all tests pass, burn the NFT on XRPL [XRP2IC #6] and call {xrp2ic} from bridge canister to update the cross-chain ledger to switch the state [XRP2IC #7], which invokes following a transaction operation to release NFT to the users[XRP2IC #8].

 ## **Security analysis**